 When she started seeing a new therapist, Hayley notes the process was a lot like an interview.

 “But you’re interviewing the therapist,” Hayley says.
 She outlined her history and the most important facts and experiences her therapist should be aware of.
-“If you don’t feel like you can be yourself, if you feel judged, then that therapist isn’t a good fit.”
+“If you don’t feel like you can be yourself if you feel judged, then that therapist isn’t a good fit.”
 It’s about full comfort and trust.
 If you don’t feel secure opening up to that therapist, they won’t be able to give you the help you need.

 After beginning therapy at Jefferson Center, Hayley was introduced to a Dialectical Behavioral Therapy (DBT) program, which is a type of cognitive behavioral therapy that attempts to identify negative thinking patterns and push more positive behavioral changes.
 Hayley’s new provider streamlined her medication prescriptions, and she received help through group settings where she got to interact with and listen to the stories of others who were going through similar situations.
 As someone who didn’t socialize much, this kind of support really resonated with Hayley.
 She was given “homework” assignments from her therapist to keep her productive, making her feel like she was truly committed to improving herself.
 These assignments gave her a kind of self-satisfaction toward completing specific goals.

 Hayley understands that she’s not perfect, and she still has hiccups with her mental health treatment every once in a while.
-However, what is most important is that she is now more aware of these mistakes and mindful about fixing them.
-Hayley makes the effort, applying what she has learned in therapy and wellness classes to help improve her life.
+However, what is most important is that she is now more aware of these mistakes and mindful of fixing them.
+Hayley makes the effort, to apply what she has learned in therapy and wellness classes to help improve her life.
 She is more stable in the sense that her reactivity is mild and manageable, focusing on breathing during moments of stress and anger.

 “A lot of people believe seeking mental health treatment is a form of weakness, and it’s not.
 It’s one of the most courageous things you can do.”

-Even if you are not sure how or why you are not feeling well, talking with a third party without judgement can feel so cathartic.
+Even if you are not sure how or why you are not feeling well, talking with a third party without judgment can feel so cathartic.
 Hayley believes that to get past that fear is to know you have nothing to lose.
 Therapy can open doors to so many positive paths.
 Her journey has not been easy, and she has doubted the system herself.
 She may have stopped therapy at times, but Hayley never gave up on herself, because she always came back.
 Learning to place your mental health first and being willing to put in the hard work can be rough adjustments, but if you can follow through with them, life’s issues become so much easier to manage.